MukulDhiman03/wobot.ai/README.md

 ## Features

-Once the app is running, you'll be presented with a camera list table featuring:
+Once the app is running, you'll be presented with a camera list table featuring , with proper comments in the code:

 - Pagination Controls: Use the "<" and ">" buttons to navigate between pages.
 - Search Bar: Enter a search term to filter the list of cameras by name.